Is it legal to collect rainwater in your state?

 While rainwater can potentially be used for bathing and even drinking, the CDC warns that you should never assume rainwater is safe to consume since it can naturally contain germs and other contaminants.

-In general, it’s recommended you don’t use consume it if you have another option.
+In general, it’s recommended you don’t use or consume it you have another option.

 Nevertheless, the CDC explains there are options to help make rainwater safer, including filtration systems, chemical disinfection and boiling.